 Maple is more affordable than other hardwood, especially considering its durability and aesthetic quality.
 Maple products have a certain beauty and elegance, which makes them a good alternative to other expensive hardwoods.

 (Interesting Read: Cheapest Hardwood for Furniture Projects and More)

 Maple has a high resistance to warping and splitting, making it an excellent choice for furniture and flooring.
 It is one of the strongest and most durable hardwoods.
-Maple products remarkably last longer compared to other hardwoods.
+I’ve found that items I’ve made from Maple just seem to have a longer lifespan compared to other hardwoods I’ve worked with.